jinshisai/IRAM-30m-129-19/README.md

 Three targets will be observed one by one.
 Once a source is completed, we will go to the next target.

+The referene of the sky will be taken at ~4h40m10s 26d30m0s, which is an off point from the Taurus cloud.

 Typical PAKO session
 --------------------